 Looking back at your Key Metrics, you can see how many leads you’ve generated in Lead Collected.
 The most important question, you need to ask yourself here is: What’s the main objective of this project?

 If you’re just using a survey to redirect visitors to different parts of your website or recommend a specific product, then you’ll collect zero leads and that’s ok.
-But you’re trying to collect emails and other contact information for your mailing list, sales team or CRM automation, then your survey needs lead capture elements.
+But you’re trying to collect emails, with valid email IDs, and other contact information for your mailing list, sales team or CRM automation, then your survey needs lead capture elements.

 Ask for contact information in exchange for an ebook, a free consultation or free templates.
 Provide value as a reason for people to give you their contact information.